FinOps-Open-Cost-and-Usage-Spec/foundation/w3c_patent_workflow.md

 Workflow Overview
 -----------------

-In order to meet our W3C Patent requirements the following workflow has been outlined.
+In order to meet our [W3C Patent][W3C Patent] requirements the following workflow has been outlined.
 All working groups working under this process must strictly follow this workflow.

 ![Document Release Workflow](images/FOCUS_Document_Release_Workflow_v1.0.1.png?raw=true "Document Release Workflow")

 GIT Repository Configuration
 ------------------

-In order to work within the W3C Patent process the following workflow has been outlined for all repositories working under the W3C Patent process inside the FOCUS organization.
+In order to work within the [W3C Patent][W3C Patent] process the following workflow has been outlined for all repositories working under the [W3C Patent][W3C Patent] process inside the FOCUS organization.

 Working group repos will have the following standard branches: